FAES

 The FAES (Fundación para el Análisis y los Estudios Sociales or "Foundation for Analysis and Social Studies" in English) is a Spanish think tank.
-It is a non-profit liberal-conservative organisation with strong links to the People's Party (PP); it is even known informally as the "People's Party think-tank".
 Its headquarters are in Madrid.
 Each year, the FAES publishes a Report on Activities, which can be downloaded from its website.

 Origin

 The organisation was founded on November 11, 2002.
 Prior to the creation of the FAES, there were five separate foundations, all linked to the PP. These were: Fundación Cánovas del Castillo, Popular Iberoamericana, Popular Iberoamericana de Análisis y Estudios Sociales, Popular Iberoamericana de Estudios Europeos y el Instituto de Formación Política.
 These five foundations merged, becoming FAES.

 Founding principles

 The FAES seeks to reinforce values such as Western freedom, democracy and humanism.

 Some of its founding principles include: